-Montenegro: Increased total revenues from submarine cable to Italy13.
-November 2020. / SEE Energy News
+Montenegro: Increased total revenues from submarine cable to Italy, SEE Energy News

 When it comes to submarine cable to Italy, Montenegrin electricity transmission system operator CGES earned 3.8 million euros from the allocation of cross-border capacities alone.
 Total revenues from the project have exceeded 7 million euros since the beginning of the year.
 In the first nine months of 2020, CGES generated revenues in the amount of 37.3 million euros, which is about 20 %, or 6.3 million euros more than in the same period last year.